2011 Lexus LS 460 Expert Review:Autoblog

 Optitron is the name used by Lexus to describe its electroluminescent gauges and displays, and they are lit by bright white LEDs for excellent readability, day or night.
 Almost all of the needles illuminate, dominated by the large tachometer and speedometer needles.
 Every single switch on the car is lighted for ultimate convenience.
 A thin-film-transistor (TFT) multi-information color display delivers as many as 13 information and setting displays during driving.

-For 2010, the LS 600h L gets a new LCD instrument cluster with a large central speedometer flanked by oil temperature and tachometer graphs on one side and fuel gauge and power meter graphs on the right.
+The LS 600h L comes with a unique LCD instrument cluster with a large central speedometer flanked by oil temperature and tachometer graphs on one side and fuel gauge and power meter graphs on the right.
 The information is easy to see, but not particularly interesting in appearance.

 Four-spoke tilt-and-telescope leather-and-wood steering wheels (heated on the uplevel versions) feature redundant controls for audio, information, cruise control, radar cruise control option, telephone, and a brake-hold feature.
 To use the brake-hold feature, just come to a stop, push down the brake pedal, touch the button on the steering wheel, and the brakes stay on regardless of vehicle attitude until you touch the gas pedal.